-Why worry about PRS when you can have S-GPS instead?
+Why worry about PRS when you can have S-GNSS instead?

 Source: Getting Lost in PT | A blog by Dr Ramsey Faragher